How to Pass the Insurance Exam | TESTivity License Exam Prep

 Don't leave any answer blank (every question counts and a blank response is an incorrect answer) and don't miss questions you know the answer to because you read the the question wrong.
 If you don't know the answer, there are ways to narrow it down to 50/50 or even to the correct answer using deductive reasoning, test taking skills and good ol' fashioned common sense.

-Over several years we at TESTivity have collected the following test tips to help you pass the licensing exam and...
+Over several years we at TESTivity have collected the following test tips to help you pass the insurance license exam and...

 GET AN INSURANCE LICENSE!